andreisergiu98/squarly-hoop/README.md

 ### Error
-If the app is not opening it should display the error in the terminal, though the only reason for it not to open is having the music folder empty
+If the app is not opening it should display the error in the terminal, though the only reason for it not to open is having the music folder empty.

 ## Screenshots